hinofafa/hinofafa/README.md

 ### Hi there, this is Hinova
-- ✨ I'm a applied scientist
+- ✨ I'm a ML Engineer
 - 🔭 I’m currently working on Transformer RL, mainly in NLP areas
 - 🤔 I’m interested in Deep Learning, Bayesian Analysis and Physics Simulation
 - 🌱 I’m currently learning about RLHF (May/2023)